cmyers/json-seal/README.md

 ## **Features**

 ### **Deterministic canonicalization**
-Stable, cross‑platform byte representation of JSON for reliable signatures.
+json‑seal produces a deterministic, canonical byte representation of JSON values.
-If the JSON changes - even whitespace - verification fails.
+The same input always yields the same canonical output within a given runtime, ensuring signatures remain stable and verifiable. **Cross‑runtime consistency will be fully guaranteed as the canonicalizer reaches complete RFC 8785 compliance.**

 ### **RSA‑PSS digital signatures**
 Modern, secure, asymmetric signing using the WebCrypto API.